Thursday, November 1, 2007

 Specialized Plug-in must haves

 Although we worked our images using Bridge and Photoshop, there are several plug-ins out there that can help speed things up.
-Some, like Optipix / Clear ID, have simplified interfaces that make clarifying images a snap.
+Some have simplified interfaces that make clarifying images a snap.

 Optipix from Reindeer Graphics